STaRDoGG/tag-bag/readme.md

 * Deactivate (but not uninstall) the Simple Tags plugin.
 * Install the Tag Bag Plugin & activate it.
-** Keep it that way until you're sure there are no issues, etc., and if you're happy after awhile just manually delete the Simple Tags folder from your server, this way you won't accidentally uninstall any database stuff that Tag Bag is still using.
+  *eep it that way until you're sure there are no issues, etc., and if you're happy after awhile just manually delete the Simple Tags folder from your server, this way you won't accidentally uninstall any database stuff that Tag Bag is still using.

 * If you're a first time user, just install as you would any WordPress plugin.